 When designing for a sites user experience, select the appropriate page width for the content.
-Choose the "Wide" page width for content-packed UIs such as those with many columns of data.
+Choose the "Wide" or "Full" page width for content-packed UIs such as those with many columns of data (see the section below for tips on when to use each setting).
 The "Narrow" width is appropriate for interfaces such as simple one-column and two-column forms where excessive white space is undesirable.
-The "Standard" width is a good compromise for many common use cases.
-Keep in mind that the selected width for a site page applies until the user navigates to another page, even when UI content is updated (such as when drilling into a record instance from a record list).
+The "Medium" width is a good compromise for many common use cases.
+Keep in mind that the selected width for a site page applies until the user navigates to another page, even when UI content is updated (such as when drilling into a record from a record list).
 Make sure that the width you choose works well for all content that will be displayed on that page.

 On mobile devices, sites pages always use the full width of the screen regardless of the configured page width.

 The page width for a portal is equivalent to "Full" in a site page.

 For task-specific start pages on sites, the page width is always "Medium" and cannot be changed.